FusionAuth/fusionauth-site/site/_posts/2020-07-22-securely-implement-oauth-vuejs.md

 module.exports = router;
 ```

-Let’s discuss this step by step.

-First, we check if an `access_token` is present and then make a **POST** request to `oauth2/introspect` endpoint which requires Client Id and the token.
-Like the `oauth2/token` endpoint, this endpoint expects form-encoded data, so we are using the `query-string` library.
+Let's examine this code.
+First, we check if an `access_token` is present and then make a **POST** request to `oauth2/introspect` endpoint which requires the Client Id and the token.
+Like the `oauth2/token` endpoint, this endpoint expects form-encoded data, so we again are using the `query-string` library.

 When this request is successful, we get a response object.
-This contains the user information.
+This contains user data.

 Here's an example of the JSON:
 ```javascript